-Holy Moly, does anyone else feel like their pay cheque should just be sent directly to the supermarket every week?
+Does anyone else feel like their pay cheque should just be sent directly to the supermarket every week?
 The price of groceries is getting to be ridiculous, isn’t it?

-As always, they came through in spades.
 Dozens of moms offered their favourite tips and tricks for keeping their families’ grocery costs down.
 I figured you’d probably enjoy their advice as much as I did, so I’m sharing it with you today!

 Grocery List courtesy Shutterstock